MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/using-player-publisher-data.md

 - A player must sign into *both* titles using the same credentials.
 One approach is to use *Recoverable Credentials*, as described in our [Login Basics and Best Practices](../../authentication/login/login-basics-best-practices.md) tutorial.
 To add a *Recoverable* login to an anonymous account, see our [Account Linking](../../authentication/login/quickstart.md) tutorial.
 - This example requires a working knowledge of [CloudScript](../../automation/cloudscript/writing-custom-cloudscript.md):
   - Our example demonstrates basic data security to avoid player cheating.
-One could likewise use the server **API** on a custom game server, if the title makes use of them.
+One could likewise use the server API on a custom game server, if the title makes use of them.
 - Rewards triggered through PlayFab require usage of the appropriate PlayFab features.
 PlayFab Rewards can be in the form of [**Virtual Currency**](../../commerce/economy/currencies.md), [**Inventory Items**](player-inventory.md), [**Custom Player Data**](quickstart.md), [**Statistics**](using-player-statistics.md), etc. Distributing rewards outside of PlayFab systems is an advanced topic, and will not be covered in this tutorial.
-- It's also recommended that developers use good error handling on all server **API** calls made from **CloudScript**.
+- It's also recommended that developers use good error handling on all server API calls made from CloudScript.
 This is another advanced topic, which we will cover in a separate tutorial we'll be posting shortly.

 ### Step 1: Each game reports a login to publisher data